MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-authentication.md

 # Bot authentication

 <!-- work in progress -->
-In order for a bot to access protected online resources on behalf of the user, the bot must be authenticated.
+There are times when a bot must access protected online resources on behalf of the user; to do that it must be authenticated.
 This authentication takes the form of a token based on the user's credentials.
-All this is accomplished by a set of components that are part of the **Azure Bot Service** architecture described below.
+This is accomplished by a set of components that are part of the **Azure Bot Service** architecture described below.

 1. **Bot Channels Registration application**.
 This is the mechanism to *integrate* a bot within the Azure infrastructure, which allows the user to communicate via channels with the bot.
 1. **Bot**.
 The bot can be hosted anywhere including Azure.
 If hosted in Azure, you can build an deploy it.